verboompj/Networking/IPv6 & IPv4 Dual Stack in Azure VNet.md

 #### 16. Verify connectivity using RDP from Backend to Frontend using IPV4 and IPV6 Addresses:
 ![Screenshot](https://raw.githubusercontent.com/verboompj/Networking/master/Pictures/6rdsconnect.png)

-### Great, now explore your IPV6 options in Azure 😊 !
+### Great !
+Please further explore your IPV6 options in Azure 😊 !